This is the privacy notice of HSF health plan Limited. In this document, “we”, “our”, or “us” refers to HSF health plan Limited.

 If you make an application for a Health Cash Plan.
 We collect three types of information: your personal details (including those of your partner and any dependants), your medical details (including those of your partner and any dependants) and payment details.

 The personal details we collect are: your personal and contact details including name, address, date of birth, company name and address (if applicable), email address and telephone numbers.
 We also collect the name and date of birth of your partner (if applicable) and any dependants (if applicable).

 The medical details we collect are: any conditions or illness you, your partner and any dependants may have had (or have) and the date any of the symptoms began.
-The medical details we collect are: any conditions or illness you, your partner and any dependants may have had (or have) and the date any symptoms began.

 Information about your Direct Debit

 When you agree to set up a Direct Debit arrangement, the information you give to us is passed to our own bank for processing according to our instructions.
 We do keep a copy.

 When you contact us, whether by telephone, through our website or by e-mail, we collect the data you have given to us in order to reply with the information you need.

 We record your request and our reply in order to increase the efficiency of our business.

 How we use your information and the legal basis